Transparency

 Why is this important?

 Transparency is mentioned in several Call commitments.
-For example, online service providers commit to being transparent around how they set and enforce community standards and terms of service, and how much terrorist and violent extremist content they detect and remove.
+For example, online service providers commit to being transparent around how they set and enforce their community standards and terms of service, and how much terrorist and violent extremist content they detect and remove.

-Transparency is implicit in other commitments.
+Transparency is implicit in other Call commitments.
 For example, how governments enforce laws prohibiting the production or dissemination of terrorist and violent extremist content online.

-In a global benchmarking report for 2021, the OECD noted tangible progress in the number of online services issuing reports with specific information on terrorist and violent extremist content, and an improvement in the quality of the information provided.
+An OECD global benchmarking report(external link) for 2021 noted an increase in the number of online service providers issuing reports with specific information on terrorist and violent extremist content, and an improvement in the quality of the information provided.

-Civil society has an important role in working with governments and online service providers to improve transparency.
-Call Community members are actively involved in multistakeholder work on transparency in the GIFCT Transparency Working Group, the OECD, the Action Coalition for Meaningful Transparency and the Center for International Governance Innovation’s Global Platform Governance Network.
+• Call Community members are actively involved in multistakeholder work on transparency in the GIFCT Transparency Working Group, the OECD, the Action Coalition for Meaningful Transparency and the Center for International Governance Innovation’s Global Platform Governance Network.

 Resources

-See the 2021 Christchurch Call Transparency Workplan [PDF, 125 KB].
+See the 2021 Christchurch Call Transparency Workplan [PDF, 810 KB].

 See the full text of the Christchurch Call commitments.